 Attracting remote candidates is more challenging than it seems if you aren't known for your remote work culture.
-You can't rely on your local presence and competition has never been fiercer.
+You can't rely on your local presence, and competition for remote talent has never been fiercer.

-The COVID pandemic has shown us how well employees can work remotely as well as the advantages that remote companies have over their in-office counterparts.
-This had led to many companies scrambling to fill newly remote opportunities.
+The COVID pandemic shows how well employees can work remotely and reinforces remote companies' advantages over their office-bound counterparts.
+Companies are now scrambling to fill newly remote positions.

-To attract remote employees, you need to take advantage of every channel you can.
-Just as you would market your products and services and keep track of where good leads come from, you need to market your company and keep track of where good remote candidates come from.
+To attract new talent in a remote world, you need to take advantage of every channel you have.
+Just like you market your products and services and keep track of where good leads come from, you need to sell your company and track where you source good remote candidates.

-Candidates want to know that your team is set up to effectively support remote employees so it's important to make this information as easy as possible for them to find.
+Job seekers want to know your team supports remote workers, so it's essential to make this information accessible.

 Build a strong remote employer brand online

-If you're hiring remotely, you can't rely on any of these things.
-You need to build a strong digital presence so potential new employees can discover and learn about your company.
+When you're hiring remotely, you can't rely on any of this.
+You need to build a strong digital presence to help potential employees learn about your company.

-- Describes your way of working: Some remote companies are totally asynchronous and hiring employees all around the world while others require remote employees to live in specific countries or work in common time zones.
-Explain how your organization works and the level of flexibility you offer.
-If possible, give candidates a glimpse into the typical day of a remote employee.
-Learn more about asynchronous and synchronous communication here.
+- Describes your way of working: Fully remote companies tend to be asynchronous and hire employees worldwide.
+In contrast, other companies require remote employees to live in specific countries or work in standard time zones.
+Explain how your organization works and your flexibility in location and working hours.
+Give candidates a glimpse into what a typical day looks like for a remote employee.

-- Includes remote employee testimonials: Remote employees want to know what other remote employees think about working at your company.
-Give them the chance to tell their story on your careers page.
-These stories serve as proof that your company understands and cares about remote working.
-Engaged remote employees are your best marketing channel.
+- Includes remote employee testimonials: New employees want to know what other remote employees think about your company.
+Give team members the chance to tell their stories on your careers page.
+These stories serve as proof that your company understands and cares about remote work.
+Your remote employees are your best marketing channel.
 Learn how to keep remote employees engaged.

-- Showcases in-person and remote activities: If you host annual company off-sites that allow remote team members to get together let people know.
-This can be a huge benefit as it helps remote colleagues get to know each other.
-Likewise, if you use a tool like QuizBreaker for virtual team building that's another great thing to highlight.
+- Showcases in-person and remote activities: If you host annual company off-sites for remote team members to get together, show them off!
+Company retreats can be an attractive remote employee benefit as they let colleagues meet each other in person.
+If you use virtual team-building tools like QuizBreaker, that's another great thing to highlight.
 Remote collaboration becomes easier when people have strong social bonds.

-- Outlines what values drive your company culture: People want to work at companies that align to their values.
-Be open about what you're looking for and what the values that drive your team are.
+- Outlines what values drive your company culture: People want to work at companies that align with their values.
+Be open about what you value.

-- Provides information on your tech stack: As remote employees aren't sitting next to each other, it's often easier for people to work at companies that use a tech stack they're used to.
-This is a great way to attract remote tech workers.
-We highly recommend making this information accessible to potential candidates before they apply.
-We also recommend thinking about this beyond just your engineering team and share information about what your marketing, sales, and customer support teams also use tools!
-If you do this, you might just find an ideal candidate who has deep experience in the tools that are relevant to your business.
+- Provides information on your tech stack: Sharing tech stack information is a great way to attract relevant remote workers.
+We highly recommend making tech stack information accessible to potential candidates before applying.
+Think beyond your engineering team and share information about what your marketing, sales, and customer support teams use too.
+If you share your tech stack, you'll attract candidates who have deep expertise in the relevant tools to your business.

-- Highlight the skills that are most important to you: Every company values the different remote work skills at varying levels and every remote job seeker has their strong points.
-Make it easy to find employee-company fit by outlining what your ideal employee would look like.
+- Highlight the most important skills to you: Every company values different remote work skills at varying levels and every remote job seeker has their strong points.
+Make it easy for candidates to find employee-company fit by outlining what your ideal employee would look like.

-You can create a free remote company profile on Himalayas by signing up here.
-Once you've signed up, you'll be able to tell your company's story to the world and shine a spotlight on your culture, tech stack, and the countries that your team works from.
-Creating and completing your company profile will leave a lasting impression and get candidates excited to work with you, even before you've met.
-If you're looking for inspiration, you can browse thousands of remote company profiles here.
+You can create a free profile on Himalayas where you can tell your company's story to the world and shine a spotlight on your culture, tech stack, employee benefits, and the countries where your team lives.
+Our remote company profiles leave a lasting impression and get potential candidates excited to work with you, even before you've met.

 Write remote specific job posts

-Before you start sourcing candidates, clearly define the position.
-Don't just throw up a generic job description and call it a day.
-You need to put in the work to help the candidate decide whether they want to work at your company.
-You don't have a local reputation to lean on, so it's up to you to sell your company as much as the role itself.
+Before you start sourcing candidates, get clear on the position.
+Don't put up a generic job description and call it a day.
+You need to help the candidate understand what it's like to work at your company.
+You don't have a local reputation to lean on, so it's up to you to sell the company and role to the candidates.

-- Do the work yourself before hiring: When Basecamp hires for a new role in the company, they get their existing team members to do the work first.
-The benefit of doing this is two-fold.
-One, you know what work you want the person to be doing.
-Two, you know what skills and attributes you want to assess candidates against.
+- Doing the work yourself: When Basecamp hires for a new role in the company, they get their existing team members to do the work first.
+Doing the work first allows you to know what work you want the person doing and the skills and attributes you will use to assess candidates.

-- Gather information about the role and its related activities: If you're expanding an existing function in the company, ask the people doing the job about what they do.
-You'll want to understand their day-to-day activities, how the role interacts with other teams, and any key qualitative or quantitative goals they need to meet.
+- Gathering information about the role and related activities: If you're expanding an existing function, ask the people doing the job about what they do.
+You'll want to understand their day-to-day, how the role interacts with other teams, and any critical qualitative or quantitative goals.

-By doing this, you'll have all the information you need to write an accurate and compelling job description that defines how the new role relates to the company and its goals.
+Understanding what the position entails means you'll have the information you need to write an accurate and compelling job description that defines how the new role relates to the company and its goals.

-When writing a job post, your goal is to write a detailed listing for any open positions that explains the what the role is, how it fits into the company, and what your company does.
-This level of detail may turn way some candidates, but this is exactly what you want.
-Instead, the applicants for your remote roles will be much more invested in your company and its culture.
+When writing a job post, your goal is to explain the role, how it fits into the company, and what your company does.
+This level of detail may turn some candidates away, but that's what you want.
+The applicants you get will be excited about your company and its culture.

 Advertise on remote job boards

 Consider advertising on job boards.
 Here are some good options:

-Himalayas: Himalayas is the best place to find remote talent.
-Our free remote company profiles let you tell your company's story and shine a spotlight on your culture, tech stack, and more.
-You can create a free remote company profile on Himalayas by signing up here.
+Himalayas is the best place to hire remote talent.
+Our remote company profiles let you tell your company's story and shine a spotlight on your culture, tech stack, and employee benefits.
+Employers can create their free remote company profile, and their first two jobs are $50 each.

-Remote employees, much like their in-office counterparts, want to be compensated well and fairly.
-Don't believe the myth that you can underpay them.
-When you're hiring remote workers, you're not only competing against local companies but also remote companies all over the world.
+The remote workforce, much like their office counterparts, wants to be compensated fairly.
+Don't believe the myth that you can underpay remote workers.
+When hiring remote workers, you're competing against local companies and every remote company in the world.

-This means you need to put effort into designing a compelling and competitive compensation package.
-If you can't compete on salary, consider offering other remote employee benefits like flexible work hours, a four-day workweek, stock option plans or profit-sharing.
+You need to put effort into designing a compelling compensation package.
+If you can't compete on salary, consider offering other remote employee benefits like flexible work hours, a four-day workweek, stock option plans, or profit-sharing.

-The most important thing is to be transparent with potential candidates so they know what to expect.
-For example, Buffer has a public-facing page that explains how they calculate employees' salaries, how they increase over time, and how they differ based on location.
-This means potential employees can plug in their role and cost of living and see what they would get paid.
+The most important thing is to be transparent with potential candidates, so they know what to expect.
+For example, Buffer has a public-facing page explaining how they calculate employees' salaries, increase over time, and differ based on location.
+Being open about salaries means potential employees can plug in their role and cost of living and see what they would get paid.

 Showcase your remote work benefits

-- Professional development: Remote workers, like most employees, want to grow professionally so remember to include them when designing career paths and training programs.
-You should also help them level up and take on more challenging projects over time.
+- Professional development: Remote workers, like all employees, want to grow professionally.
+Include them when designing career paths and training programs.
+Aim to give them more challenging projects and responsibility over time.

-- Learning and development budget: You could also provide remote employees with a budget to buy tickets to conferences, enrol in online courses, or to buy books.
+- Learning and development budget: Provide remote employees with a stipend to buy tickets to conferences, enroll in online courses, or buy books.

 - Home office budget: A new (and regularly refreshed) laptop for work and a budget to set up or improve their home workspace can go a long way when attracting remote employees.

-- Autonomy at work: One of the main reasons people are attracted to remote work is the increased autonomy it can provide.
-Do your best to make this a reality if you want to attract talented remote employees.
+- Autonomy at work: A primary reason people are attracted to remote work is independence.
+If you want to attract talented remote employees, support autonomy.

-- Company retreats: While remote work has its benefits, it can also be lonely at times.
-That's why many remote companies have company get-togethers so team members from around the world can get to know each other in person.
+- Company retreats: While remote work has its benefits, it can get lonely.
+That's why many remote companies get team members together in person once or twice a year.

-- Paid vacation plan: Remote employees can end up working longer hours than office employees, as they don't need to commute, so they'll appreciate a generous vacation plan or even unlimited vacation days.
+- Paid vacation plan: Remote employees can end up working longer hours than office employees because they don't commute.
+They'll appreciate a generous vacation allowance or unlimited paid time off.

-- Paid parental leave: When the time comes to welcome a new member to the family, remote employees love companies that offer generous and fully paid parental leave.
+- Paid parental leave: When the time comes to welcome a new member to the family, remote employees love companies that offer generous and fully paid family leave.

-- Health and life insurance: Employees who choose remote jobs often do so to be closer to their families.
+- Health and life insurance: Employees who choose remote jobs often want to spend more time with their families.
 Offering health and life insurance plans for your employees and their loved ones is a great way to attract and retain talented employees.

 - Employee wellness programs: Remote employee wellness programs are designed to bolster general employee health or target specific wellness goals like weight loss, stress management, nutrition, etc.